Table of Contents

 Oh, we get a “SIM ERROR” and that means we should check the SIM card slot to make sure a SIM card is plugged in.

 Still not working?

-If you have reached this far, and it still doesn’t work, please open up a Mantis for help.
+If you have reached this far, and it still doesn’t work, please contact Fortinet Support.